adslbarxatov/ADP/docs/index.md

 # Conclusion

 Clauses of the Policy derive one from another and guarantee that:
-- The Lab will not include payments, advertising, hidden and / or unannounced features, uncontrolled updates, deanonymization features, and other items in Policy Objects that are inconsistent with this Policy.
+- The Lab does not include payments, advertising, hidden and / or unannounced features, uncontrolled updates, de-anonymization features, and other items in Policy Objects that are inconsistent with this Policy.
 - The Lab welcomes cooperation with users offering assistance or requiring assistance in the development / maintenance of the main and / or subsidiary projects of the Laboratory.